-In support of teaching students to play in time... one of the most common errors students make in a traditional scenario is to slow down at the difficult sections and speed up in the easy parts which is often glossed over or deemed acceptable because it is incorrectly seen as "expressive".
+In support of teaching students to play in time... one of the most common errors made by students who have learned with traditional piano teachers is to slow down at the difficult sections and speed up in the easy parts which is often glossed over or deemed acceptable because it is incorrectly seen as "expressive".

 While I of course understand the importance of being able to play expressively (when students reach that stage), Musiah is about giving students the necessary and proper foundation to develop a skill set that will enable them to ultimately go on to play in virtually any style after they have finished the course.